0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

 ### Create QR Code to Accept a Credential

-With the `Get Claim QR Code` endpoint, you can generate a json which is then used to create a QR code.
-A user can use a third-party application to generate a QR Code from this json.
+With the `Get Claim QR Code` endpoint, you can generate a JSON which is then used to create a QR code.
+A user can use a third-party application to generate a QR Code from this JSON.

-The identifier `did` of the user that we generated with `Create Identity` endpoint and Credential Id `cid` that we generated in `Create Claim` endpoint are passed as the path variable in the request URL.
+The identifier `did` of the user that we generated with the `Create Identity` endpoint and Credential Id `cid` that we generated in the `Create Claim` endpoint are passed as the path variable in the request URL.

-The Issuer Node responds by sending a json.
+The Issuer Node responds by sending a JSON.

 ```
 {